 - Ids represent that category IDs can be set according to only output specified results.

-The WooCommerce Recent products shortcode displays the products you've recently added to your online store.
+The WooCommerce Recent products shortcode displays the products you've recently added to your ecommerce store.

 This is the shortcode for recent products:

 [recent_products per_page="8" columns="4" orderby="date" order="ASC"]